Therapists in Greenbrae, CA

 Online Only

 Therapy is a powerful tool for changing relationships with your partner, family, or other significant people.
 Most importantly, therapy can transform your relationship with yourself.
-My more than 25 years of experience as a psychotherapist has shown that when people improve how they treat and view themselves, even in small ways, the benefits are enormous: less stress, emotional turmoil, anxiety, and negative thinking; more confidence, contentment, life balance, and self-acceptance; and better communication with those you love.
+My more than 30 years of experience as a psychotherapist has shown that when people improve how they treat and view themselves, even in small ways, the benefits are enormous: Reduced stress, emotional turmoil, anxiety, and negative thinking.
+At the same time, psychotherapy can help you increase confidence, contentment, and self-acceptance, as well as better communication with those you love.

 Therapy is a powerful tool for changing relationships with your partner, family, or other significant people.
 Most importantly, therapy can transform your relationship with yourself.
-My more than 25 years of experience as a psychotherapist has shown that when people improve how they treat and view themselves, even in small ways, the benefits are enormous: less stress, emotional turmoil, anxiety, and negative thinking; more confidence, contentment, life balance, and self-acceptance; and better communication with those you love.
+My more than 30 years of experience as a psychotherapist has shown that when people improve how they treat and view themselves, even in small ways, the benefits are enormous: Reduced stress, emotional turmoil, anxiety, and negative thinking.
+At the same time, psychotherapy can help you increase confidence, contentment, and self-acceptance, as well as better communication with those you love.

 (415) 787-3948 View (415) 787-3948